MiladMokhtaridoost/Signature/Pipeline/Demo/README.md

 2. Press Download ZIP
 3. Extract ZIP folder (_"Signature-main.zip"_) to your directory of choice
 4. Navigate to *"Signature-main"*, then the directory *"Pipeline"*, then *"Community_Detection"*
-5. First run data_processing.R script without any changes.
-(This can be run on Demo datasets very fast using any computer.
-We suggest to use HPC with for full datasets running on different datasets in parallel)
+5. First, run data_processing.R script without any changes.
+   -  This can be run on Demo datasets very fast using any computer.
+We suggest to use HPC for full datasets running on different datasets in parallel.
+   -  The output will be a re-formatted version of cooler data for each dataset, including two columns.
+First column represents the ID of bin in [chr]_[start_of_bin(MB)] and the second column shows the Hi_C weight.
+For instance, ID 6_41 refers to chr6:41000000.42000000.
+   -  The outputs will be saved in theri corresponding folder (e.g.       **Astrocyte_Spine/Astrocyte_Spine_network.txt**)
+6. Secondly, run merge_network_trans_1MB.R to merge the Hi-C interaction weights of every single bin (cis and trans) of all datasets by taking the average of them.
+   -  This can be run on Demo datasets very fast using any computer.
+Normal computers can handle this code for full collection of datasets (62 datasets), however, for faster performance using HPC is suggested.
+   -  The output will be a re-formatted version of cooler data for each dataset, which will be saved in theri corresponding folder (e.g.       **Astrocyte_Spine/Astrocyte_Spine_network.txt**)
+   -  The output of this step is the input of the next step